-- Goal 3.1 Preserve and enhance residential characteristics of Westside. - Goal 3.2 Encourage single-family residential development that is compatible with the neighborhood's traditional architecture, scale, and massing. - Goal 3.3 Limit new building heights to fivetwo and three stories within the residential, mixed-commercial residential and mixed-use commercial office land uses, while limiting the height of the Transit Oriented Development to three five stories within limited commercial uses. - Goal 3.4 Encourage retail and commercial uses that increase neighborhood activity and engagement as well as create a living environment where people can walk for goods, services, recreation, and transit. - Goal 3.5 Reduce co-location of housing and businesses that use, store, or generate hazardous materials through amortization of those businesses. - Goal 3.6 Buffer new residential development from freeway emissions and noise. - Goal 3.7 Reduce impacts to Paradise Creek through development that is sensitive to the habitat. - Goal 3.8 Encourage new businesses and the conversion of existing non-conforming business to non-impactive uses that are compatible with the environment and community goals. - Goal 3.9 Actively pursue partnerships to construct 200 affordable housing units throughout the plan area and to concentrate efforts towards meeting these affordable housing goals on parcels surrounding Paradise Creek. - Goal 3.910 Ensure that the open space near the creek is preserved within an open space easement and passive and active park amenities are installed adjacent to the natural areas of open space.
+- Goal 3.1 Preserve and enhance residential characteristics of Westside. - Goal 3.2 Encourage single-family residential development that is compatible with the neighborhood's traditional architecture, scale, and massing. - Goal 3.3 Limit new building heights to five stories within the residential, mixedcommercial residential and mixed-use commercial office land uses, while limiting the height t to three stories within limited commercial uses. - Goal 3.4 Encourage retail and commercial uses that increase neighborhood activity and engagement as well as create a living environment where people can walk for goods, services, recreation, and transit. - Goal 3.5 Reduce co-location of housing and businesses that use, store, or generate hazardous materials through amortization of those businesses. - Goal 3.6 Buffer new residential development from freeway emissions and noise. - Goal 3.7 Reduce impacts to Paradise Creek through development that is sensitive to the habitat. - Goal 3.8 Encourage new businesses and the conversion of existing nonconforming business to non-impactive uses that are compatible with the environment and community goals. - Goal 3.9 Ensure that the open space near the creek is preserved within an open space easement and passive and active park amenities are installed adjacent to the natural areas of open space.